 When I see images of girls running their hands over their pantyhose legs, sometimes subconsciously it seems, they’re not only smoothing the fabric, but also feeling it themselves.

-That has to be exciting to the guys who love pantyhose.
+I’ve always thought that has to be exciting to see for the guys who love pantyhose.

 Again, my thanks to Jan for his comment, which motivated me to write this post.